-Although our derivation is based on introducing acceleration and a deSitter background into a covariant free-particle action, which does not appear to explicitly violate covariance, in fact, as we have previously discussed, the introduction of such acceleration or deSitter background corrections to the free-particle action in an inertial frame is essentially a manifestation of quantum anomalies under general coordinate transformations \citep{Luo:2021zpi}.
-This is because, at the quantum level of the equivalence principle, these effects broaden the geometric coordinates of test particles, altering the distance quadratic form.
-It is precisely this anomaly arising from the Jacobian of general coordinate transformations that automatically incorporates gravity (see \citep{Luo:2021zpi,2024arXiv240809630L}).
-Although the short-time acceleration broadening derived in this paper represents a novel quantum effect absent in standard inertial frame quantum mechanics, it is effectively reflected in the general coordinate transformations of the classical action and the resulting inertial (gravitational) forces.
-This reflects that gravity itself is a quantum effect of test particles serving as quantum reference frames and embodies the quantum equivalence principle.
-In the interpretation framework of this paper, the equivalence principle is not violated but rather extended to the quantum level (where the universal non-dynamical second-order moment quantum fluctuations of test particles are equivalent to the second-order moment fluctuations of quantum spacetime).
+Our derivation is based on introducing acceleration and a deSitter background into a covariant free-particle action (the $Z_{eff}$ factor) via a general coordinate transformation, which does not explicitly violate covariance.
+And in the interpretation framework of this paper, the equivalence principle is not violated but rather extended to the quantum level: acceleration, gravity (curvature), and spectral broadening are equivalent, the classical equivalence principle establishes the equivalence of the first two, while this paper proposes to extend this equivalence to include the equivalence between the spectral broadening and the first two, and the second moment modified effective acceleration is a real acceleration manifested in the virial equilibrium.